acidbluebriggs/Tidy/README.md

 A bin packing algorithm for java.

 There's no version.
 Call it 1.0 if you wish.
-I need to add test cases, a build and docs.
+I need to add test cases docs.

 If you look at the simple /src/main/test/com/acidblue/collections/binpack/Main.java class you can see how it is used.